CollinQuiason/Predictive-Parking/README.md

 collisions.py: produces a matrix of collision events > 20%

-clean.py: uses the overlaps to produce a new version of the data with 10% removal bias.
+clean.py: uses the overlaps to produce a new version of the data with X% removal bias (currently 0, or 100% removal of overlaps > 20%).
+		Also creates a version in the same format as the original sensity_events.csv data